anujkmehrotra/akm-scripts/README.md

             you want to build any specific hardware based like mine (AMD Ryzen [zenver2]) or (Intel Xeon [Cooper Lake]) then you must build by your own.

-Note      : Sample prebuilt working script for cpu type AMD Ryzen zen 2 is added.
+Note      : Sample prebuilt working script for cpu (AMD Ryzen [zenver2]) is added.

 -----------------------------------------------------------------------------------------